 Why the Halvening Is Bullish

-Now, let’s take a deeper look at why cryptocurrencies will rise in 2020.
+Now, let’s take a deeper look at why cryptocurrencies will keep rising 2020.

 Concurrently, demand growth should accelerate in 2020, driven by the introduction of more financial derivative products, broader support from central banks and increasing recognition of bitcoin as a digital store of value.

 Bigger demand growth plus lower supply growth equals higher cryptocurrency prices.
-That’s largely why Matt McCall, who has already picked one 100%-plus altcoin winner this year, thinks that the best of the big 2020 cryptocurrency rally is still ahead of us.
+That’s largely why Matt McCall, who has already picked two 70%-plus altcoin winners this year, thinks that the best of the big 2020 cryptocurrency rally is still ahead of us.